Hsin-Hung/MPC-framework/README.md

   - Eliminate MPI dependency in Secrecy and establish standing TCP connections
   - Run our Secrecy prototype on a Linux Unikernel (UKL)

-MPI is very effective for HPC, which happens on a single cluster.
-However, since MPC parties are not necessarily located in the same place, an communication protocol that uses the internet (i.e. TCP) is needed.
+MPI is very effective for High Performance Computing on a single cluster.
+However, since MPC parties are not necessarily located in the same place, a communication protocol that uses the internet (i.e. TCP) is needed.
 Additionally, Secrecy is meant to eventually be deployed on a Unikernel, which MPI is not compatible with.

 ## 2. Users and Personas of the Project